 - Use best efforts to keep at least 6 feet of separation from other individuals.
-If such distancing is not feasible, other measures such as a face covering, hand hygiene, cough etiquette, cleanliness and sanitation should be practiced rigorously.
+If such distancing is not feasible, other measures such as hand hygiene, cough etiquette, cleanliness and sanitation should be practiced rigorously.

-- Minimize the use of other workers’ phones, devices, tools and equipment.
+- Minimize the use of other people’s phones, devices, tools and equipment.

 - Respect others in communal or enclosed spaces, including elevators, by limiting entry.